Introduction: Why SEO in Canada Requires a Different Strategy

 What "Local" Means in Modern Search (and Why It Matters)

 Local search demand is not limited to "near me."
-Google has noted that searches for local places without the phrase "near me" increased significantly over time-reflecting broader location-aware intent in search behavior.
-Source
+Google has noted that searches for local places without the phrase "near me" increased significantly over time, reflecting broader location-aware intent in search behavior.
+[Source: Think With Google]

-For Canadian businesses, that means local relevance must be built into your content and internal linking strategy- especially if you want to rank for service + city queries and show up in map pack results where appropriate.
+For Canadian businesses, local relevance must be built into your content and internal linking strategy, especially if you want to rank for service + city queries and show up in map pack results where appropriate.

 Local SEO in Canada: How to Win City-Level Intent